Astigmatism Causes & Treatment Westchester County, NY

-Throughout his career, Dr. Lippman has treated numerous patients suffering from astigmatism at his Westchester laser eye surgery facility.
-Please read the information below to learn more about this common vision condition.
+Throughout his career, Dr. Lippman has treated numerous patients suffering from astigmatism at his Westchester county laser eye surgery facility.
+Please read the information below to learn more about this common vision condition/

 Astigmatism is a common vision condition causing blurred eyesight at all distances.
 Depending on the degree of astigmatism, haziness might range from hardly noticeable to pronounced blurriness.
 If left untreated, astigmatism might cause eyestrain and headache as the patient frequently squints to focus on objects both near and far.
 Some of the most common signs of astigmatism are:

 - Blurred, hazy vision at all distances